mvpoirier/Java/Tutorials/README.md

-# Video Tutorials
+# Tutorials

-A collection of source code used to create video tutorials used in-class, or shared publicly on YouTube.
+A collection of source code used to create tutorials used for DP Computer Science.

 If a video has an initial setup or framework completed, that file will be indicated with 'BEGIN', and the completed program will be indicated with 'FINAL'.